LeonisX/java-monitor/README.md

 #### Interface Settings

+*These settings are relevant only for the window version.*

 * `window.width` and` window.height`: the width and height of the window, respectively.
 * `window.maximized`: state of the window: maximized or not.
 The default is `false`.

 #### Charts Settings

 `charts`: setting up one or more line graphs.

+*These settings are relevant only for the window version.*

 * `horizontalScale` and `pageSize` control the horizontal density of data display.
 These values are global for all line charts.